laura-psychotherapist

 About

-Growing up on a small farm with a big garden and lots of fruit trees, plants were simply part of life.
-I carved forts out of blackberry brambles and turned apple trees into imaginary houses, their little nooks becoming kitchens and bedrooms.
+Growing up on a small farm with a big garden and lots of fruit trees, plants were just a part of life.
+I carved forts out of blackberry brambles and turned apple trees into imaginary houses, the nooks of branches becoming rooms.

-My relationship with plants deepened when I got my first pet rabbit and began growing parsley just for him — the first time I'd chosen a plant of my own, rather than simply enjoying what the farm already offered.
+My relationship with plants got deeper when I got my first pet rabbit and began growing parsley just for him.
+This was the first time I'd really chosen a plant of my own, rather than simply enjoying what the farm already had to offer.
+Planting the parsley from seed, watching it grow, harvesting it for my rabbit Jeepers - it sparked something in me - funneled my curiosity in a more specific direction.

-I hold a Master's in Environmental Management, have completed a one-year ethnobotany and herbalism apprenticeship as a Community Herbalist, and finished a nine-month EcoSpiritual Facilitation Training.
+That curiosity about how we connect with plants and the world around us continued in my studies, as I earned a Master's in Environmental Management, completed a one-year ethnobotany and herbalism apprenticeship as a Community Herbalist, and finished a nine-month EcoSpiritual Facilitation Training in fall 2025.

-At heart, I'm a devoted plant nerd who loves learning and sharing that curiosity with others.
+At heart, I'm a big plant nerd who loves learning and sharing that curiosity with others.

 I'd love to have you along for the adventure.